Being parents, we all want our kids to do well and achieve their goals.

 The book offers practical and actionable advice on how to build wealth, develop financial intelligence, and create a successful financial future.

-Kiyosaki’s book is based on his own experiences growing up with two fathers, one rich and one poor, and teaches important money management lessons in a fun and engaging way.
+Growing up with two fathers, one rich and one poor, inspired Kiyosaki’s book, which imparts valuable financial wisdom in a fun and engaging manner.

 21. WHO MOVED MY CHEESE? for Kids by Spencer Johnson